tibordp/shiny-avr/README.md

 # Roadmap

-- Provide an external clock for chips with fuse bits requiring it
 - High voltage programming support for chips `RSTDISBL` or debugWIRE fuse bits set
 - Managed power supply or a PTC to prevent damaging the chips that are inserted upside down in the socket.